vineethkumarv/sv-wiki/Loops.md

 **Example** -

-Below example show the difference between the local and global variable.
+The below example show the difference between the local and global variable.
 There are two variables are there one is local (a) and another one is global(x). a is the local variable for a first while loop.
 We can not use it outside that particular loop in which it is declared. x is a global variable, we can use it out of the loop.

 **Code Snap**